QuentinRa/blog.quentinra.dev/operating-systems/windows/linux/index.md

 Knowledge related to using Linux on Windows.

-> If you are having troubles, you may [check the Windows club](https://www.thewindowsclub.com/).
+> If you are having some problems, you may [find something in the Windows club](https://www.thewindowsclub.com/).

 <hr class="sl">